 But collaboration alone is not enough to guarantee excellent decision outcomes.
 To do that, people must review their decisions and analyze how they could have done things better.
 Otherwise, they are doomed to repeat their mistakes.
 Success comes not just from working hard, but working smart.
 And that requires replaying past events and learning from them.

 In the book, "How We Decide," author Jonah Lehrer tells the story of Bill Robertie, a world-class backgammon player (as well as chess and poker), who turned a childhood obsession into a lucrative career.

 "Robertie didn't become a world champion just by playing a lot of backgammon.
 'It's not the quantity of practice, it's the quality,' he says.
 According to Robertie, the most effective way to get better is to focus on your mistakes....
-After Robertie plays a chess match, or a poker hand, or a backgammon game, he painstakingly reviews what happened.
+After Robertie plays a chess match, or a poker hand in poker websites such as this, or a backgammon game, he painstakingly reviews what happened.
 Every decision is critiqued and analyzed....
 Even when he wins--and he almost always wins--he insists on searching for his errors, dissecting those decisions that could have been a little bit better.
 He knows that self-criticism is the secret to self-improvement, negative feedback is the best kind."